ApplianceFaults

 A reset may clear a temporary interruption, but if E30 comes back after the first safe checks, the underlying overflow, leak, or water-level fault still needs attention.

-Is Bosch E30 a leak warning?+
+Is E30 on a Bosch washing machine a leak warning?+

 Often, yes.
 Bosch E30 commonly appears when the machine detects water where it should not be or thinks the water level is unsafe.